Kiuwan logo

 What to Do After a Data Breach

 For many of us, one of the worst professional scenarios we can fall victim to is the dreaded data breach.
 However, as companies expand their digital footprint, so does their risk of experiencing this nightmare.
 Breaches have far-reaching consequences, including hefty financial losses and a massive hit to your reputation.
 For organizations that have become one of the statistics, it’s imperative to act quickly and take steps to recover from the effects of a data breach and prevent another from happening.
-This article explores what has to be done to pull off a data breach recovery and the subsequent steps to avoid against future attacks.
+This article explores what has to be done to pull off a data breach recovery and the subsequent steps to avoid future attacks.

 How Data Breaches Impact Businesses ⚠️

 According to Verizon’s 2023 Data Breach Investigations Report, 83% of breaches are caused by external actors.
 The most popular attack methods include social engineering attacks, software misconfigurations, and exploiting human error.
-Size doesn’t seem to be a deterrent, with companies like T-Mobile, and Meta falling victim to data breaches over the past two years.
+Size doesn’t seem to be a deterrent, with companies like T-Mobile and Meta falling victim to data breaches over the past two years.

 Many companies use online systems like cloud computing to remain competitive.
 Many have turned to work-from-home (WFA) and hybrid workplaces to give employees more flexible options.
 While that empowers workers and businesses, those policies put customers, workers, and vendors at a higher cyberattack risk.

 A swift reaction to a data breach affects a company’s overall liability, ability to continue operating, and overall reputation.
-While it’s never fun for a company to see its brand spotlighted for the wrong reasons, data breaches are the type of wake-up call that emphasizes the importance of a strong security posture.
+While it’s never fun for a company to see its brand spotlighted for the wrong reasons, data breaches are the type of wake-up call emphasizing the importance of a strong security posture.
 It’s a time to focus on the importance of a robust security posture, data privacy security, and making cybersecurity threats a company-wide concern.

 Common Data Breach Causes